 A gluten free, dairy free version of creamy chicken and biscuits.
 A creamy, cheesy mixture of chicken, veggies, and corn are topped with bisuits and baked.

-- 1 tsp fat of choice for greasing dish
+- 1 teaspoon fat of choice for greasing dish

 - 3 chicken breasts, diced into bite sized pieces